rockodagaer/Machine-learning-python/README.md

 Change Log: -------------------------------------

-- layers: models that can generate more training data for other models ( VERY EARLY DEMO )
 - new training methods: added item training, a faster version of smart training
 - getting data: built in method for getting data from json files